 The modern and connected aspects of a CSP are all about IT and the business— making sure the system scales and connects systems together.
 The final element brings the benefit of all of this behind the scenes work to the user—via personalization.

 Quite simply, this is about allowing users to store, view, edit, and interact with data and content however they want to.
-That could be via the CSP interface, but equally it could be via a mobile app, a productivity app (such as MS Outlook), a line of business app like Salesforce, a web portal, or even a custom-built application to perform a specific task or process for the business.
+That could be via the CSP interface, but equally it could be via a mobile app, a productivity app (such as MS Outlook), a line of business app like Salesforce, with a Salesforce for ECM/DAM integration, a web portal, or even a custom-built application to perform a specific task or process for the business.

 This personalization capability changes the dynamic of how users interact with information.
 In the past, the user has had to adapt how they work to find and interact with information.
 Now the system can be tailored (better yet, nay personalized) to the exact requirements of the individual end users—and that is massively powerful.